apache/calcite/site/_docs/howto.md

 Before you start:

+* Consult the [release dashboard](https://issues.apache.org/jira/secure/Dashboard.jspa?selectPageId=12333950) to get a quick overview about the state of the release and take appropriate actions in order to resolve pending tickets or move them to another release/backlog.
 * Send an email to [dev@calcite.apache.org](mailto:dev@calcite.apache.org) notifying that RC build process is starting and therefore `main` branch is in code freeze until further notice.
 * Set up signing keys as described above.